-For each Control Panel application, an administrator can modify the association of a sign in method to an application. (for example, the administrator can associate LDAP Sign In method to the Copy application).
-In addition, administrators control if a Control Panel user must use the administrator-selected sign in method associated with the applications or if the user is allowed to select an alternate sign in method.
+For each Control Panel application, an administrator can modify the association of a sign in method to an application. (for example, the administrator can associate LDAP Sign In method to the Print application).
+In addition, administrators control whether or not a Control Panel user must use the administrator-selected sign in method associated with the applications in order to access that application.
 This latter feature is controlled through the "Allow users to choose alternate sign-in methods" checkbox.